 When the child cannot live safely with his or her birth parents or prior custodians, the service worker shall first explore placements with relatives and extended family members, including relatives in other states in accordance with the ICPC (see Section 6.17.3).
-When a relative is identified as the best placement resource for a child, the relative may be approved as a provider on an emergency basis and the child may be placed immediately (see Local Department Foster and Adoptive Family Home Approval Guidance Manual).
-The relative shall become a fully approved provider within 60 days.
-The service worker should determine if the relatives, whether fully approved provider or not, are capable and committed to:
+To support children remaining with kin and in their communities, the service worker may make an immediate placement with a kinship provider whose kinship foster home is in pre-approval status.
+The required steps for the process of immediate kinship home placement and subsequent foster home approval are outlined in Section 1.5 of Local Department Foster and Adoptive Home Approval Guidance Manual.
+The service worker should determine if the relatives are capable and committed to:

-- Being a permanent connection and resource for the child. - Housing and caring for the child as long as may be needed, understanding the need for permanency and concurrent planning. - Protecting the child's health and safety, including protecting the child from abuse and neglect by the birth parents or other individuals, if needed. - Establishing boundaries to address any unauthorized requests by the birth parents for access to the child, if needed. - Working collaboratively with the local school system and LDSS to ensure the child is enrolled and attending an appropriate educational program for the child. - Housing and caring for the child's siblings, or if this is not feasible, ensuring communication and visits with siblings.

-Maintaining connections, communication and visits with birth parents, prior custodians, and other significant adults in the child's life, consistent with the child's best interest.
+- Being a permanent connection and resource for the child. - Housing and caring for the child as long as may be needed, understanding the need for permanency and concurrent planning. - Protecting the child's health and safety, including protecting the child from abuse and neglect by the birth parents or other individuals, if needed. - Establishing boundaries to address any unauthorized requests by the birth parents for access to the child, if needed. - Working collaboratively with the local school system and LDSS to ensure the child is enrolled and attending an appropriate educational program for the child. - Housing and caring for the child's siblings, or if this is not feasible, ensuring communication and visits with siblings. - Maintaining connections, communication and visits with birth parents, prior custodians, and other significant adults in the child's life, consistent with the child's best interest.